Bhutanatha group of temples, Badami: Mallikarjuna group

 Temples in the Mallikarjuna group, also called the north Bhutanatha group.

 The Mallikarjuna group is close to the main Bhutanatha group, but located on the north back of the manmade lake.
 It consists of several temples.
 These open to the south and are marked by their notable pyramidal superstructure in the 11th to 12th century phamsana Nagara style.
-The largest temple likely was a Vishnu temple, saw a period when these ruined temples were in disuse, and was re-consecrated with Shiva linga while preserving the remains of its historic artwork.
+The largest temple was probably originally a Vishnu temple.
+After a period of disuse, it was re-consecrated with a Shiva linga, and the remains of its earlier artwork were preserved.
 These temples present the construction ideas explored by the Kalyani Chalukya architects.
 The largest temple has an open rectangular mandapa with eight pillars, that connects to an inner mandapa, antarala and garbhagriya – all on a square plan.
 All temples in this group have simpler walls, angled eaves over the open mantapa (hall).
 The artwork found in this group includes both Vishnu and Shiva.